lkr-ind/Remote_direct_mem_access/02_RDMA_example/Readme.md

 ## Known issues

 We have recently started testing **GPUDirectRDMA** on HX1 cluster.
-At present, we observed that code only works with the above module.
-Moreover, the code was tested on a special queue and needs to be tested on a genaral queue.
+At present, we observed that code only works only with a few specific modules like the one above.
+We are trying to find out how to make it work with other modules as well.

 Please feel free to test the code and provide feedback.